-Cerrudo Services, Inc renovated the kitchens and latrines at four California National Guard (CANG) Armories in Northern California.
+Cerrudo Services renovated the kitchens and latrines at four California National Guard (CANG) Armories in Northern California.
 The existing armories were constructed almost 60 years ago.
 CANG desired these renovations for their own personnel and to promote the rental of the armories to private groups by providing disabled access to toilet facilities and kitchens.

+Kitchens were installed with new ranges and hoods with exhaust and make-up air, fire suppression system, wood cabinetry with stainless steel tops and quarry tile flooring.
+Concealed plumbing and electrical infrastructure were installed for sinks, refrigerators, freezers and ice makers.
 The Men’s and Women’s latrines were renovated with new plumbing fixtures, solid surface lavatory countertops, toilet partitions and bath accessories, exhaust fans and ceiling heaters.
 The finishes were upgraded with new ceramic tile wainscots, new paint on the upper walls and exposed wood beam ceilings, and new ceramic floor tile.